Proxymoron461/mg-make/README.md

 Use the `-e` flag to add MonoGame.Extended to the project!

 Replace PROJECT_NAME with your project name - e.g. `./mg-make Test`.

-It will create a subdirectory called Test, and a new .NET project and solution with the same name!
+From the **current directory**, it will create a subdirectory called Test, and a new .NET project and solution with the same name!